JWKennington/JWKennington.github.io/content/pages/home.md

 > <i>- R. P. Feynman</i>

 I am a quantitative developer, aspiring physicist, and armchair geometer.
-My research interests include classical and quantum gravity, as well as the geometry underlying those theories.
-I also enjoy studying related phenomena through computation, such as gravitational waves, black hole dynamics, and tensor networks.
+My research interests broadly include classical and quantum gravity, the underlying geometry, and related astrophysical systems.
+I also enjoy studying associated relativistic phenomena through both observation and computation, such as gravitational waves, quasar lensing, and black hole dynamics.

 Here you will find some [informal posts](/blog), [my CV](/pages/cv) and [publications](/pages/publications).
 I've also posted links to my open-source software projects on [github](/pages/code).
 You may contact me at [jameswkennington@gmail.com](mailto:jameswkennington@gmail.com).

 Away from the key and chalk boards, I spend most of my time hiking, stargazing, and baking sourdough breads.